Summer brings sunshine and warm weather! With this sunny weather comes dangers of it's own.

 While it is true that those with paler skin burn quicker, it is a myth that people with dark skin are safe from ultraviolet light.
 Everyone is at risk for skin cancer and it is imporant for people of all complexions to protect their bodies from the sun.
 Here are some easy ways to protect your skin for the sun's rays:

 Wear sunscreen that's at least 15 SPF.
 SPF stands for sun protection factor and a factor 15 SPF means you can be in the sun for about 15 times longer than you normally can.
 Whether you use SPF 15, 30, or 50, you should re-apply your sunscreen periodically, because sunscreen tends to rub off as you sweat and get dirty or wet.

 Wear a wide brimmed hat and sunglasses.
 Did you know your eyes can get sunburned?
 It is imporant to protect the parts of your body you might not first think of, such as your eyes, neck, and scalp.

 Wear SPF clothing.
 Long sleeve, breathable, light colored clothes with SPF protection are great for reducing sun exposure and preventing sunburn and skin cancer.

 If you do get sunburned, here are some ways to treat it and lessen the pain:

 Take cool baths or showers

-Use a topical cream, aloe vera, or hydrocortisone cream on the affected area.
+Use topical cream on the affected area

 Avoid further sun exposure until the burn has healed